How India's obscenity laws control women's bodies – DW – 07/13/2023

 He said that nudity cannot be deemed as "obscene or even indecent or immoral."

-"When the half-nude body of a man is conceived as normal and not sexualised, a female body is not treated in the same way," he said.
+"When the half-nude body of a man is conceived as normal and not sexualized, a female body is not treated in the same way," he said.

 In addressing obscenity laws and morality in India, Justice Edappagath's judgment noted that "society's morality and some people's sentiments cannot be the reason for instituting a crime and prosecuting a person.
 An action is permissible if it does not violate any of the laws of the land."